17 Dec 2020

 She has recently published her first book with Planeta Tangerina, “I like, therefore I am“, where she writes about social media, journalism and fake news.
-We spoke with Isabel about some of the ideas in this book.
+We spoke to Isabel about some of the ideas in this book.

 If the internet holds everything, what are journalists doing?

-We stopped caring about the truth.
+We’ve stopped caring about the truth.
 True or false?

 What is ‘critical thinking’ about?

 It’s mainly our ability to resist the temptation to make swift and unfounded judgements — and that takes a lot of training.
 It requires observation, comparison, questioning, suspicion.

 Researcher Joana Sá explains that really well in the book’s preface.
 Our brain has a tendency to form opinions first, and then look for facts that confirm these opinions.
 If we don’t stay alert, that’s what’s going to happen.
 We risk seeing the world through a huge filter of prejudice and making uninformed decisions.
 Critical thinking is the ability to overcome those filters, to put ourselves in someone else’s shoes, to understand that reality is made up of many layers and can be much more complex than it looks.

 Do you think the internet needs brakes?
 If so, what would they look like?

 It depends on what those brakes mean.
 Internet, tech companies, digital platforms… we’re talking about an industry — one that should follow rules, just like all other industries.
 For example, it wouldn’t cross our minds to have the aeronautical industry working without any rules or only with unknown internal codes, because that could be dangerous for the billions of people that use planes around the world.
 Therefore, how can it be possible that these companies — which also have a huge impact on the lives of billions of people, and base their business on their users’ data — work practically without any rules?